adam-singer/honey/README.md

 honey
 =====

-A smooth little dart library.
+A smooth set of little dart libraries.

 Honey uses the MIT license as described in the LICENSE file.